Random Acts of Art

 The Story of 11 Doors - Dirty Dancing With Tin Bath and Washing

 Anna Maria Murphy has an ear and a passion for true stories and trueish legends, Anna's famous Kneehigh Rambles have enabled her to fill books with wonderful Cornish tales to take liberties with and create magical works to share far and wide.
-One such story, discovered on a Ramble in Charlestown some years ago, concerns a well known cul de sac in the village called, appropriately, 11 Doors.
+One such story, discovered on a Ramble in Charlestown some years ago, concerns a well known cul de sac in the village simply called 11 Doors.
 Charlestown's maritime past is steeped in history with all manner of visitors heaving to in the village and a variety of appetites to be sated.
 Many sea dogs, as you would expect, were searching for ale, a warm bed and a buxom wench for comfort before returning to the wild sea, but others were looking for something else entirely.
 And so it was with one young man who sought nothing more than a good woman to bathe him with warm water and wash the brine from his clothes.
 The sailor found what he was looking for at 11 Doors, returning for his fireside bath and clean clothes each time his ship anchored in the ancient port.

 If you missed 11 Doors keep your eyes peeled over the coming weeks for further performances and the very special door with QR code which allows smart phone users to hear the story.